AbilP20/RTRCv1/README.md

 ## Results

 Measuring the inference speed on RTX 3050, all 3 models combined give an average speed ranging between 20-23 fps.
 On Tesla T4, the average was between 28-32 fps and on Tesla P100, the average speed ranged between 37-42 fps.
 For testing, I tested on 480p and 720p clips from the net.
-This traffic signs used in this project are used in European countries, so best results will be returned if tested on European videos.
-Due to copyright issues on good European videos, I have not put those clips, but I have tested personally on those videos which showed good outcomes.
-I have shared a small demo of both, model infernce and Heads-Up-Display creation using a free-to-use video clip.
+The traffic signs used in this project are used in European countries, so best results will be returned if tested on Europe videos.
+Due to copyright issues on good Europe road videos, I have shared a small demo of both, model infernce and Heads-Up-Display creation using a free-to-use video clip.
 <br><br>

 ## Demo